 This is the tactical map at the start.
 Although fog-of-war was turned off when I screen-shotted this, most of the German units that are actually present in gameplay remain concealed here.
 But at least it gives you an idea of Germany’s indirect fire capability in this mission.

-Your non-armored units have very low chances of survival in this mission, so use your reinforcement capacity to bring in heavier, armored units like Churchills.
+Your non-armored units have very low chances of survival in this mission, so use your reinforcement capacity to bring in Cromwells and Churchills.

 Apart from that, there isn’t much to say in terms of strategy.
-You want to take your initial force, which should include Churchill tanks (regular, croc, AVRE) to the bottom right corner of the area you control, and move along the map-edge to outflank the Pak guarding the lowest muni point.
+You want to take your initial force, which should include tanks, to the bottom right corner of the area you control, and move along the map-edge to outflank the Pak guarding the lowest muni point.

-As you move into an area, keep your big tanks in the lead, and follow with small tanks, Bren-equipped infantry squads and PIAT-equipped sappers, crewed Paks and mortar teams.
+As you move into an area, keep your big and mine-clearing tanks in the lead, and follow with smaller tanks, Bren-equipped infantry squads and PIAT-equipped sappers, crewed Paks and mortar teams.
 Try also to bring in a sapper team that can see and defuse mines, but if you don’t have the pop cap, just be quick to repair your large vehicles when they hit mines.

 Your overall task in the mission is to cap four VPs and then defend one of them from a counterattack.
-At VP#1 (“crossroads”) you will be attacked by Panthers, Panzer IV infantry support tanks, and Hummels, but your Churchills, a Pak, an infantry squad with schreck, and some PIAT sappers are really all you need to handle this—plus you will get a Sherman Firefly from off-map
+At VP#1 (“Crossroads”) you will be attacked by Panzer IV infantry support tanks, and then Panthers (and then Hummels to the north will materialize and start pounding your base), but a few tanks, one or two captured Pak-38s, and some infantry with AT capability are really all you need to handle this—plus you will get a Sherman Firefly from off-map when you cap the Crossroads VP.

-When you cap VP#1, mobilize your base trucks and relocate them there.
+When you cap VP#1, mobilize your base trucks and relocate them there—but only if you intend to defend that VP or the cathedral VP in the next mission.

-VP#2, just to the north, should be straightforward, and you want to send a tank quickly to the muni point north of that VP (take the longer route—the shorter one is mined), because that’s where the Hummels are.
+VP#2, just to the north, should be straightforward, and you want to send a tank quickly to the muni point north of that VP because that’s where the Hummels are.
+Use a mine-clearing Churchill to clear a path if possible—there are mines along the canal just before you pull abreast of the Hummels.

 When you’ve cleared the right corner of the map, gather your force to the east of the upper bridge and heal up.
-Then charge across, cap VP #3, block the NE exit for German trucks, kill every Walking Stuka in sight, and rush the 88 (and its Ostwind guard) beside the west bridge.
+Then charge across, cap VP #3, block the NE exit for German trucks (killing all), kill every Walking Stuka in sight, and rush or mortar the 88 (and its Ostwind guard) beside the west bridge.

 Heal up, mobilize your base trucks again, and bring them to the VP#3 area.